-Yosemite National Park initiated its fifth annual butterfly count in the Tuolumne Meadows area in summer 2015.
+Yosemite National Park initiated its seventh annual butterfly count in the Tuolumne Meadows area in summer 2017.
 Yosemite coordinates this event in association with the North American Butterfly Association (NABA), an organization that conducts long-term monitoring of butterfly populations all over North America.
-The purpose of the NABA counts is to determine how many species and individual butterflies can be observed within a 15-mile diameter circle, during a 24 hour period, within the same date-span year after year.
+The purpose of the NABA counts is to determine how many species and individual butterflies can be observed within a 15-mile diameter circle, during a 24-hour period, within the same date-span year after year.
 Participants spend the day gathering data toward long-term monitoring; raising public awareness toward butterfly conservation; and socializing and having fun with other butterfly devotees.

 Following introductions, instructions, and dissemination of count datasheets, the larger group divided up into seven smaller groups, each led by one or two butterfly experts.
-Each group was responsible for counting and identifying butterflies in their respective area.
-The butterfly count area included such hotspots as Dana Meadows, Gaylor Lakes, Saddlebag Lake, Ellery Lake, Hall Natural Area, lower Lee Vining Canyon, Mono Lake County Park, and Lundy Lake.
+Each group was responsible for counting and identifying butterflies in their respective zone.
+The butterfly count area included such hotspots as Dana Meadows, Gaylor Lakes, Saddlebag Lake, Ellery Bowl, Warren Canyon, Lower Lee Vining Canyon, Mono Lake County Park, and Lundy Lake.

-A clear sky, calm winds, and relatively wetter conditions compared to past years allowed for optimal butterfly viewing.
-Butterfly counters systematically searched all habitats for species that specialize on specific plants, varying degrees of moisture, and that exhibit different behaviors at different times of the day or under different conditions.
-Each person learned to conjure a particular search image, depending on the conditions, circumstances, and target species.
+A clear sky and calm winds created optimal butterfly viewing.
+Butterfly counters systematically searched for species that specialize on specific plants, varying degrees of moisture, and that exhibit different behaviors.
+Each participant learned to conjure a particular search image for target butterfly species, depending on the habitat, elevation, and the presences of certain flowering plants.
 The leaders enthusiastically taught the participants all facets of butterfly identification and ecology, including tips for identifying tricky species.

-At the end of the day, the group reconvened back in Tuolumne Meadows to share highlights from the day, report count results, and enjoy pizza.
-As expected, lively discussions ensued concerning difficult species identifications.
+At the end of the day, the group reconvened back in Tuolumne Meadows to share highlights, report count results, and enjoy pizza.
+The highlight of every compilation is the lively discussions concerning difficult species identifications.

-This year’s final tally broke previous records for the number of participants, butterfly species, and individual butterflies.
-Forty eight participants counted 70 butterfly species composed of 1,954 individuals.
+This year’s (2017) final tally broke previous records for the number of participants, butterfly species, and individual butterflies.
+Fifty-three participants counted 76 butterfly species composed of 2,191 individuals.
 The four most frequently detected butterflies were Orange Sulphur (149 individuals), Zerene Fritillary (126 individuals), and Woodland Skipper (106 individuals).
 Orange Sulphur was the only butterfly species observed by all seven groups.
-Missed butterflies included lilac-bordered copper and Behr’s hairstreak.
-Four new species observed during the Yosemite Butterfly Count included Pale Swallowtail, Pine White, Stella Orange-tip, Sooty Hairstreak, California Hairstreak, Marine Blue, Mormon Metalmark, Satyr Comma, West Coast Lady, and Common Wood-Nymph.
+Missed butterflies included Lilac-bordered Copper, Pacific Fritillary, and Weidemeyer's Admiral.
+Ten new species observed during the Yosemite Butterfly Count included Pale Swallowtail, Pine White, Stella Orange-tip, Sooty Hairstreak, California Hairstreak, Marine Blue, Mormon Metalmark, Satyr Comma, West Coast Lady, and Common Wood-Nymph.

 The combination of the butterflies themselves, people brimming over with natural history knowledge and passion, and beautiful scenery makes this one day very special.
-As Liam O’Brien put it, “the Yosemite Butterfly Count quickly has become Center Court/Wimbledon of the California Butterfly Count Season.”
-See you at next year’s count on Monday, July 31, 2017!
+As Liam O’Brien put it, “the Yosemite Butterfly Count quickly has become Center Court/Wimbledom of the California Butterfly Count Season”.
+See you at next year’s count on Monday, July 30, 2018!